christianandredietrich/iOS-SDK/properties.md

 ### NXPropertyTrackdownVideoRatio

 Controls the ratio of skipped frames that will be tolerated before a track change is forced, if NXPropertyEnableTrackdown is enabled.
-The formula used to determined if a track switch is necessary is:
+The formula used to determine if a track switch is necessary is:

 ```
 (^100) *(RenderedFrames / DecodedFrames) < TrackdownVideoRatio